-Irish wedding poems can be a great addition to a ceremony or pre/post meal.
+Irish love poems can be a great addition to weddings, anniversaries, or any romantic occasion.

 All of the poems below belong to the respected copyright owners, while several are in the public domain.